HIIT vs Steady-State Cardio: Which Burns More Fat?

 During the Session

-Steady-state cardio burns more total calories during the session because you're exercising longer.
+Steady-state cardio burns more total calories during the session because sessions run longer.
+A 45-minute jog at moderate pace will out-burn a 20-minute HIIT session in raw numbers.

 HIIT wins here.
-High-intensity exercise creates Excess Post-Exercise Oxygen Consumption (EPOC) — your body continues burning calories at an elevated rate for up to 24 hours post-workout.
+High-intensity exercise creates Excess Post-Exercise Oxygen Consumption (EPOC) — your body continues burning calories at an elevated rate for up to 24 hours post-workout as it restores oxygen levels, clears lactate, and repairs tissue.

 The Net Result